n0kovo/installhashcat/README.md

 # n0kovo.github.io/installhashcat/
-A quick bash script to build and install the latest dev version of hashcat on Debian based distros, hosted as a GitHub Page for easy access.
+A quick bash script to build and install the latest dev version of hashcat on Debian based distros and optionally download a [collection of hashcat rules](https://github.com/n0kovo/hashcat-rules-collection) and wordlists, hosted as a GitHub Page for easy access.
 Made for myself to use on EC2 boxes and to learn some bash.

 #### Requirements:
 - `apt`